Page 3 of 5

 The problem with defending yourself if you’re a ‘sensible person’ is firstly hesitation, which could be a part of not wanting to fight, being scared, not wanting to break your countries laws, not wanting to hurt someone or for other moral/ethical reasons, or you believe nothing is going to happen if the potential attacker hasn’t struck out yet or given you any reason to think they are yet.

-My advice is if you are serious about wanting to learn to defend yourself properly, then you need to join an appropriate club and not rely on reading about techniques on the internet.
+My advice is if you are serious about wanting to learn to defend yourself properly, then you need to join an appropriate club or clubs and not rely on reading about techniques on the internet.

 As a side note, there are also a plethora of personal protection self defence products, which may or may not be legal in your country, but include things like, stun guns, maces, pepper sprays, gel/marker sprays, Kubotan keyrings, canes/walking sticks, personal alarms and alarms and surveillance camera’s for your home/property.